Board of Directors

-CESAR JUÁREZ is currently finishing a Single-Subject Credential Program at San José State University.
-Cesar was first exposed to social justice while reading about the Zapatista movement in Mexico during high school.
-At age 18 he became involved with Voluntarios de la Comunidad in San José, providing community education and engaging in mobilization efforts.
+CESAR JUÁREZ RUIZ was first exposed to social justice while reading about the Zapatista movement in Mexico during high school.
+At age 18 he became involved with Voluntarios de la Comunidad in San José providing community education and engaging in mobilization efforts.
 Cesar then became a community organizer in different capacities.
-First with Student Advocates for Higher Education (SAHE), an undocumented student organization in SJSU, then with UNITE HERE!
-Local 19, a hospitality workers union in San José, CA In 2008, he was a community organizer and then Director of Organizing at Services, Immigrant Rights and Education Network (SIREN) in San José.
-Cesar has a B.A in Social Science from San José State University.
+First with Student Advocates for Higher Education (SAHE), an undocumented student organization at SJSU, and then with UNITE HERE!
+Local 19, a hospitality workers union in San José, CA. In 2008, he became a community organizer and then Director of Organizing at Services, Immigrant Rights and Education Network (SIREN).
+Cesar has a B.A in Social Science and a Single-Subject Credential from San José State University.
+He is currently a high school teacher teaching ethnic studies and world history.
 His hobbies include gardening, reading and spending time with his family.

 CHRIS LEPE is the Silicon Valley Senior Community Planner for TransForm, a non-profit organization that promotes walkable communities with excellent transportation choices to connect people of all incomes to opportunity, keep California affordable and help solve our climate crisis.
 Chris has also help leadand participated in a variety of grassroots campaigns outside of his role with TransForm including efforts to ensure sustainable and equitable development at the Berryessa Flea Market and Santa Clara County Fairgrounds.
 He has taught courses in the Environmental Studies, Health Science, and Intercultural Studies Departments at De Anza College and San Jose State University (SJSU) and earned his BA in Environmental Studies with a minor in Latin American/Latino Studies from the University of California at Santa Cruz and his Masters in Urban Planning at San Jose State University